gn350/HackGTX/README.md

 Our team trained Scout with two Python artificial intelligence models: the YOLO8 algorithm for real-time object detection and the MiDaS algorithm to create a depth map for distance estimation.
 These models were trained over the course of the weekend using Google Cloud and Google Colab.
 Our team also developed a computer vision algorithm using OpenCV in Python to determine the closest object to the user.

-The mobile interface, haptic feedback, and audio signals were developed in Android Studio.
+The mobile interface, haptic feedback, and audio signals were developed in Android Studio, and depth calculations were explored using Google Depth Lab API.
 Real-time video streaming and processing was developed using OpenCV and IP Webcam.

 Finally, results were synchronized and connected back to the mobile interface via FastAPI.